El Mundo Gira: Reception

 Zack Handlen of The A.V.
 Club reviewed the episode positively, rating it a B. He considered the episode "entertaining to watch" with "nifty direction from Tucker Gates", despite being formulaic and with the same problems he found in the previous episode penned by John Shiban, season three's "Teso Dos Bichos".
 Handlen had much praise for the second half, which he noted was filled with dark humor, and featured a "bizarre ending".
 Author Keith Topping criticized the episode in his book X-Treme Possibilities, calling it an "awful episode with a heavy-handed, clod-hopping attempt at social comment that hardly sits well with the themes on display in the rest of the episode."
 He called it the worst episode of the fourth season.
-Robert Shearman and Lars Pearson, in their book Wanting to Believe: A Critical Guide to The X-Files, Millennium & The Lone Gunmen, rated the episode one star out of five and wrote that it was "trying very hard to be clever" [but] if cleverness were only about intent, then we could all be geniuses".
-Shearman and Pearson derided the episode's use of social criticism, referring to it as "rubbish [because it] only works if it isn't underlined each time it's made."
-Furthermore, the two criticized the story's "Mexican soap opera" style, noting that it drowned out the themes in "unengaging melodrama".
+Robert Shearman, in his book Wanting to Believe: A Critical Guide to The X-Files, Millennium & The Lone Gunmen, rated the episode one star out of five and wrote that it was "trying very hard to be clever", but "if cleverness were only about intent, then we could all be geniuses".
+Shearman derided the episode's use of social criticism, referring to it as "rubbish [because it] only works if it isn't underlined each time it's made."
+Furthermore, the author criticized the story's "Mexican soap opera" style, noting that it drowned out the themes in "unengaging melodrama".
 Paula Vitaris from Cinefantastique gave the episode a largely negative review and awarded it one star out of four.
 She wrote that "'El Mundo Gira' is so overloaded with ideas that it falls over and can't get up".